-- 16.1 Irrespective of the outcome of a matter, and subject to confidentiality considerations of a commercial nature, it is the policy of the Panel and the Takeovers Appeal Committee to publish their rulings, and the reasons for those rulings on the SFC's website, as soon as reasonably practicable, so that their activities may be understood by the public.
+- 16.1 Irrespective of the outcome of a matter it is the policy of the Panel and the Takeovers Appeal Committee to publish their rulings, and the reasons for those rulings on the SFC's website, as soon as reasonably practicable, so that their activities may be understood by the public.
 This includes a ruling of the Panel involving a finding of breach or breaches of the Codes which is pending appeal to the Takeovers Appeal Committee.
-In matters where the ruling is price sensitive, or otherwise subject to confidentiality considerations of a commercial nature, the announcement of the ruling will be published as soon as the information is no longer price sensitive or commercially confidential. - In a private hearing parties or persons appearing before the Panel or the Takeovers Appeal Committee must not make any announcement of a ruling before the public announcement by the Panel or the Takeovers Appeal Committee.
-Such parties or persons may comment on the ruling but no announcement by any of them may contain any information about the meeting, or make any reference to the text of the ruling or the reasons for it in terms other than those used in the public announcement issued by the Panel or the Takeovers Appeal Committee.
+However, in matters where the ruling is price sensitive or otherwise subject to confidentiality considerations of a commercial nature the Panel and the Takeovers Appeal Committee (as the case may be) may, in its absolute discretion, agree to delay the publication of the ruling. - 16.2 In a private hearing parties or persons appearing before the Panel or the Takeovers Appeal Committee must not make any announcement of a ruling before the public announcement by the Panel or the Takeovers Appeal Committee.
+Such parties or persons may comment on the ruling but no announcement by any of them may contain any information about the meeting, or make any reference to the text of the ruling or the reasons for it in terms other than those used in the public announcement issued by the Panel or the Takeovers Appeal Committee. - 16.3 Subject to confidentiality considerations of a commercial nature such as price sensitive information, it is the policy of the Executive to publish an announcement when it initiates proceedings before the Panel under section 12.1 of this

-16.3 Subject to confidentiality considerations of a commercial nature such as price sensitive information, it is the policy of the Executive to publish an announcement when it initiates proceedings before the Panel under section 12.1 of this Introduction and to publish its important rulings and interpretations of the Codes, and the reasons for them, so that its activities may be understood by the public.
+Introduction and to publish its important rulings and interpretations of the Codes, and the reasons for them, so that its activities may be understood by the public.
 There may be announcements of rulings in specific matters where the rulings are considered to have general application, or statements of policy which may take the form of Practice Notes setting out in greater detail the Executive's practice and interpretation of the Codes.